Yakaita/anilist-has-gas/README.md

 ### What is this?

-This is the source code to my library for connecting to Anilist's API for use in spreadsheets or what have you.
+This is the source code to my library for connecting to Anilist's API for use in spreadsheets or what have you complete with autocomplete and JSDocs.

 ### How do I use this?